angystallone/ProbShakemaps/README.md

 * `vector.npy`: a 2D array that stores the ground motion distributions across all POIs.
 The array has dimensions (`num_pois`, `num_GMPEsRealizations` * `num_scenarios`), where `num_GMPEsRealizations` represents the number of realizations per scenario, and `num_scenarios` is the total number of scenarios in the ensemble;
 * `thresholds_distrib.npy`: a 2D array representing the probabilistic distributions of ground motion across POIs.
 The array has dimensions (`num_pois`, 6,000), where 6,000 is the number of intervals into which the range of ground motion values has been discretized.
 Probabilities within each interval are weighted by the scenario weights and then aggregated across all scenarios in the ensemble;
 * `thresholds_stat.npy`: dictionary of statistics derived from the distributions in `thresholds_distrib.npy`.
 For each Point of Interest (POI), it returns: 'Weighted Mean', 'Arithmetic Mean', 'Median','Percentile 10','Percentile 20','Percentile 80','Percentile 90';
 * `vector_stat.npy`: dictionary of weighted statistics computed from the distributions in `vector.npy`.
-For each Point of Interest (POI), it returns: 'Mean', 'Median','Percentile 10','Percentile 20','Percentile 80','Percentile 90','Percentile 5','Percentile 95','Percentile 2_5', 'Percentile 97_5';
+For each Point of Interest (POI), it returns: 'Mean', 'Median','Percentile 10','Percentile 20','Percentile 80','Percentile 90','Percentile 5','Percentile 95';
 * `weight.npy`: a 2D array that stores the normalized weights across all POIs.
 The array dimensions match those of `vector.npy`, which are (`num_pois`, `num_GMPEsRealizations` * `num_scenarios`).